DigitalThieves/vue3-course/salt-merch-store/README.md

 # SALT MERCH STORE DAY 2

-## Task of the day
+## Focus of the day

-Today, the focus is solely on building the single product page.

-Most of the raw HTML is provided to you with hardcoded data.
-Your task is to utilize the options data-method in order to replace the hardcoded data with the JSON provided below.

-### Conditional Rendering

-### Breadcrumb & Title

-### List rendering

-### Active image & Stock

-### RAW HTML Rendering
+Today, the focus will mostly continued being on the product page.
+We will create components, bind variables to them, pass in props and at last we will start working on a starting page and create two components, one with default and named slots and the other will be a multi-root component.

+## Task 1: Adding event listeners

 ## Bonus Task: Create project from scratch.

 ### Start from scratch
-### Implement Mobile Responsiveness